satellite-image-deep-learning/software/README.md

 * [GeoPatch](https://github.com/Hejarshahabi/GeoPatch) -> generating patches from remote sensing data
 * [ImageTilingUtils](https://github.com/vfdev-5/ImageTilingUtils) -> Minimalistic set of image reader agnostic tools to easily iterate over large images
 * [split_raster](https://github.com/cuicaihao/split_raster) -> Creates a tiled output from an input raster dataset. pip installable
-* [SAHI](https://github.com/obss/sahi) -> Utilties for slicing COCO formatted annotations and image files, performing sliced inference using MMDetection, Detectron2, YOLOv5, HuggingFace detectors and calculating AP over image slices.
+* [SAHI](https://github.com/obss/sahi) -> Utilties for performing sliced inference and generating merged predictions.
+Also checkout [supervision](https://supervision.roboflow.com/latest/) which additionally supports rotated bounding boxes.
 * [geo2ml](https://github.com/mayrajeo/geo2ml) -> Python library and module for converting earth observation data to be suitable for machine learning models, Converting vector data to COCO and YOLO formats and creating required dataset files, Rasterizing polygon geometries for semantic segmentation tasks, Tiling larger rasters and shapefiles into smaller patches
 * [FlipnSlide](https://github.com/elliesch/flipnslide) -> a concise tiling and augmentation strategy to prepare large scientific images for use with GPU-enabled algorithms.
 Outputs PyTorch-ready preprocessed datasets from a single large image.
+* [segmenteverygrain](https://github.com/zsylvester/segmenteverygrain) -> implements merging of segmentation predictions with patching and weighted merging in `predict_big_image`
+* [image-bbox-slicer](https://image-bbox-slicer.readthedocs.io/en/latest/) -> slice images and their bounding box annotations into smaller tiles, both into specific sizes and into any arbitrary number of equal parts

 ## Image processing, handling, manipulation
 * [Pillow is the Python Imaging Library](https://pillow.readthedocs.io/en/stable/) -> this will be your go-to package for image manipulation in python